 As used in this policy and in relation to required training and qualifications for instructional personnel, the term “paraprofessional” is interchangeable with the term “paraeducator,” which means an adult school employee who works under the direction of the professional administrative and teaching staff in performing, within the limitations of training and competency, certain instructional and non-instructional functions in the school program.2

+Because the Kentucky request to the U. S. Dept. of Education for flexibility was granted, the following paraprofessional educational requirement is waived through the 2013-2014 school year.

 Educational Requirements

 All instructional paraprofessionals shall satisfy educational requirements specified by federal law.2